-Ask most anyone and they will tell you, “Senior pets have so much love to give.
+Ask most anyone and they will tell you, “Older pets have so much love to give.
 In fact, they get sweeter every year!”
-We believe that’s true and our marketing manager shares her life with a senior cat and a senior poodle so we know what we’re talking about!
+We believe that’s true and our marketing manager shares her life with a mature pup so we know what we’re talking about!

-Also, did you know: Dogs are considered “seniors” when they are seven-years-old?”
-If adopting a new pet is in your future, we urge you to consider adopting a senior dog.
-That senior pet will shower you with so much love your heart will be full every day you spend together.
+Also, did you know that dogs are considered “seniors” when they are seven-years-old?”
+If adopting a new pet is in your future, we urge you to consider adopting an older furry friend.
+They will shower you with so much love your heart will be full every day you spend together.

-November is Adopt A Senior Pet Month and that’s why we want to take some time to share the benefits of adopting a senior cat or dog.
+Every November is Adopt A Senior Pet Month and that’s why we want to take some time to share the benefits of adopting an older dog, or even an elderly cat.
 Many of these older pets are passed over in shelters in favor of puppies and kittens.

-What you see is what you get with an older dog.
-A senior dog is done growing!
+An older dog is done growing!
 You won’t adopt a three-pound puppy because you want a lap dog only to have him grow to weigh 100 pounds!
-When it comes to size, a senior dog is a “what you see is what you get.”
+When it comes to size, a older dog is a “what you see is what you get.”

-You can teach your “old dog” new tricks.
-Senior dogs are eager to please and that means you can teach him tricks.
-Senior dogs love to learn as much as puppies do so find a trick and start teaching!
+More mature dogs are eager to please and that means you can teach him tricks.
+They love to learn as much as puppies do so find a trick and start teaching!
 A “trick” could be as simple as learning to sit and stay or it could be learning to fetch and bring back to you.
-There is no reason a senior dog can’t learn -- humans and pets love to learn, no matter their age.
+There is no reason an older canine can’t learn; humans and pets love to learn, no matter their age.

-Senior dogs may not experience as much separation anxiety.
 Puppies require a lot of time and attention!
 A senior dog will still want your time and attention, but he may be all right left home alone.
-This is not to say that every senior dog will happily lie in his crate or on the couch while you’re gone, but many senior dogs are happier and more adaptable than a puppy might be.
-We don’t want to make any broad, sweeping statements because we know many people with senior dogs who still claw the doors; all pets are unique.
+This is not to say that every older dog will happily lie in his crate or on the couch while you’re gone, but many older dogs are happier and more adaptable than a puppy might be.
+We don’t want to make any broad, sweeping statements because we know many people with older dogs who still claw the doors; all pets are unique.

-You will be a hero to that pet.
 It’s been said senior dogs and cats, honestly, any dog or cat who is rescued or adopted from a shelter has an “attitude of gratitude.”
-That is not said lightly because it’s been said that shelter dogs and cats seem to recognize that you are their savior and they look at you with a heartful of love and are eager to please.
+That is not said lightly because it’s been said that shelter dogs and cats seem to recognize that you are their savior and they look at you with a heart full of love and are eager to please.